annotation/text-fabric/docs/applib/displaysettings.md

     qualifies.

     If you map a node to the empty string, it will get the default highlight color.

+    Highlights in plain display will be done, also for nodes deeply buried in the top node.
+    Slots are higlighted by coloring the background, all other nodes by colored frames around their material.

     !!! note "one big highlights dictionary"
         It is OK to first compose a big highlights dictionary